demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-commit
 ***
-Commits a configuration to the Palo Alto firewall or Panorama, validates if a commit was successful if using polling="true" otherwise does not validate if the commit was successful.
+Commits a configuration to the Palo Alto firewall or Panorama, validates if a commit was successful if using polling="true", otherwise does not validate if the commit was successful.
 Committing to Panorama does not push the configuration to the firewalls.
 To push the configuration, run the panorama-push-to-device-group command.

 #### Base Command